Derek Aslett: Professional career

 A last-minute replacement, Aslett made his first-class debut at the end of August 1981 against Hampshire at Bournemouth.
-He was aged 23―The History of Kent County Cricket Club says he "finally got his chance"―and scored 148 runs not out "in fine style" in his first innings, setting a Kent record for runs scored on debut for the county; in Kent's second inning he made 20 not out, a match aggregate of 168 runs without being out.
+He was aged 23―The History of Kent County Cricket Club says he "finally got his chance"―and scored 148 runs not out "in fine style" in his first innings, setting a Kent record for runs scored on debut for the county; in Kent's second innings he made 20 not out, a match aggregate of 168 runs without being out.
 He made his List A debut on 30 August in a 1981 John Player League fixture against Middlesex at Canterbury.

 After playing one more match in 1981, Aslett became a more established member of the Kent side during the 1982 season, playing in 16 first-class and eight one-day matches.
 By the following season he was a key member of the team and scored almost 1,500 runs in both 1983 and 1984, being awarded his county cap in 1983.
 His eight centuries during the two seasons included scores of 168 and 119 in one match against Derbyshire in 1983, and 221 not out, his highest first-class score, made against the touring Sri Lankans at Canterbury in 1984.
 He scored a total of 12 first-class and two one-day centuries for Kent during his career.

 Aslett lost his place in the Kent side to Neil Taylor in 1985, although he still played in 13 first-class matches during the season and 17 in the next.
 His batting average fell and, with Kent needing to reduce their playing staff due to financial pressures, he was released by the county at the end of the 1987 season, despite playing in 25 first-class matches and scoring 969 runs during the year.
 His inconsistent form compared to that of Simon Hinks, meant captain Chris Cowdrey felt it had to be Aslett who was released, a decision Cowdrey regards as his "one big disappointment" as captain.
 Aged 29, Aslett chose to retire from the county game; team-mate Chris Penn, whom Aslett regularly travelled to games with, considers that he was "increasingly weighed down by technical thoughts" and that this was a factor in his retirement.

 Primarily a batsman, Aslett made over 200 senior appearances for Kent.
 He scored 6,128 runs in his 119 first-class matches and 2,161 in 95 one-day games.
 The History of Kent Cricket described him as an "unorthodox right-hander, particularly strong on the offside and reliant on variations of the square cut", a description Aslett has rejected as being too negative an appraisal of his abilities.
 He took 17 first-class wickets with his occasional leg spin deliveries, seven of them during his second season in 1982.
 He was on the losing side in two one-day finals, the 1983 and 1984 NatWest Trophy finals.